 As described elsewhere herein, our net sales are not sufficient to pay our operating expenses.
 Our capital requirements depend on a number of factors, including our ability to internally grow our revenues, manage our business and control our expenses.
 Historically, our operations have been financed primarily through a credit line from our Executive Chairman, as well as short-term loans from other affiliates.
-At December 31, 2018, we owed him approximately \$8.0 million which is due on December 31, 2021.
-Earlier in 2017 he advised us that he did not expect to continue to provide working capital advances to the Company at historic levels, if at all.
-In 2018 we borrowed an additional \$325,000 from him under short term demand notes and \$26,273 under a previous line.
-From January 1, 2019 through March 25, 2019, we borrowed an additional \$275,000 of unsecured advances which are payable on demand.
-The reductions in the amount of advances to us from our Executive Chairman have adversely impacted our operations from time to time.
+At December 31, 2019, we owed him approximately \$9.5 million which is due on December 31, 2021.
+In 2017 he advised us that he did not expect to continue to provide working capital advances to the Company at historic levels, if at all.
+In 2019 and 2018, we borrowed additional \$833,000 and \$325,000, respectively from him under short term demand notes.
+On March 9, 2020 the Company entered into a Revolving Credit Agreement with Christian Meissner pursuant to which Mr. Meissner agreed to make a \$250,000 credit line available to us from time to time until September 30, 2020.
+Our ability to draw amounts under the credit line is at the discretion of Mr. Meissner.
+On March 9, 2020 we drew an initial \$100,000 under this credit line and \$33,618 to satisfy our obligations under the Business Loan Agreement with Kabbage and we used the balance of the proceeds for working capital.
+The reductions in the amount of advances to us from our Executive Chairman have adversely impacted our operations from time to time and there are no assurances Mr. Meissner will agree to make further advances to us under the Revolving Credit Agreement.
 While we do not have any external sources of liquidity at this time, the Company is in continuing discussion with third parties for potential investment.
 These historic discussions, however, have not resulted in identifying any potential capital raising transactions which were upon proposed terms which we believed were fair to our Company and our stockholders.
-Given our history of losses and secured debt levels, we expect to continue to face a number of challenges in our ability to raise capital.
-If we do not raise funds as needed, or if our Executive Chairman should continue to reduce amounts advanced to us or discontinue altogether his practice of advancing funds to us to pay our operating expenses, our ability to provide for current working capital needs, pay our obligations as they become due, grow our Company, and continue our existing business and operations is in jeopardy.
-In this event, we would no longer be able to continue as a going concern and you could lose all of your investment in our Company.
+Given our history of losses and secured debt levels and the adverse impact of the Covid-19 pandemic on our Company's operations, we expect to continue to face a number of significant challenges in our ability to raise capital.
+If we do not raise funds as needed, or if we should be unable to borrow additional funds under the Revolving Credit Agreement, our ability to provide for current working capital needs, pay our obligations as they become due, and continue our existing business and operations is in jeopardy.
+In this event, we would no longer be able to continue as a going concern, and you could lose all of your investment in our Company.